H0llyW00dzZ/ocsp-fiber/README.md

 - Seamless integration with the Fiber web framework
 - Easy to use and customize

+## Hacking

+To ensure the reliability and correctness of the ocsp-fiber package, it includes a set of tests.
+The tests cover various scenarios and edge cases to validate the behavior of the OCSP middleware.

+### Hack Setup

+The tests require a valid certificate and key pair for testing purposes.
+It is important to use a proper certificate and key pair to simulate a production-like environment.
+Using insecure options like `InsecureSkipVerify` is considered `bad practice` and should be avoided in tests.

+To set up the test environment, follow these steps:

+1. Obtain a valid certificate and key pair from a trusted (public) or private Certificate Authority (CA) for a domain that you own or control.
+2. Place the certificate and key files in the `testdata` directory of the package.
+3. Update the test code to load the certificate and key files from the `testdata` directory.

+Make sure that the certificate is properly signed by a trusted (public) or private CA and that the domain used in the certificate matches the host you will be testing against.

 ## License

 ocsp-fiber is released under the [BSD 3-Clause License](LICENSE).